suchow/suchow.io/index.md

 layout: index
 permalink: /index.html
 title:
-description: I&rsquo;m Jordan Suchow, a cognitive scientist studying minds, brains, and machines.
+description: I&rsquo;m Jordan Suchow, a cognitive scientist studying vision, learning, memory, and technology.
 tags: [suchow, portfolio, reseach, cognitive science]
 image:
   feature: head.png
 ---

 I received my doctorate from Harvard in 2014.
-Now I'm a postdoctoral fellow at UC Berkeley, conducting research at the Institute of Cognitive and Brain Sciences.
+Now I'm a postdoctoral fellow at UC Berkeley, affiliated with the Institute of Cognitive and Brain Sciences; the Berkeley Artificial Intelligence Research Lab; and the Center for Technology, Society, and Policy.

 To get in touch, [send an email](mailto:suchow@berkeley.edu).